eladr7/shapes_drawer/README.md

 ## Overview

-This repository is a ReactJS app with a back and frontend.
+This repository is a ReactJS app for drawing 1D/2D shapes, with a back and frontend.
-Here are the steps to run it:
+Here are the steps install and run it:

 ### Install modules

-perform the current folder, ./backend and ./frontend:
+Perform the current directory, ./backend and ./frontend:

 ```bash
 npm i